 Phishing happens in stages.
 The first is the message itself.
 If you receive a suspicious email or attachment through our service, report it to us.
 You can also report phishing emails directly to the NCSC.

-Do not click links in suspicious messages or enter any personal information on sites you reached through an unsolicited email.
+Do not click a malicious link in suspicious messages, open an unexpected malicious file, or enter any personal information on fraudulent sites you reached through an unsolicited email.
+Attackers routinely hide malicious URLs behind friendly-looking text, and malicious sites are built to look identical to the real thing.
 If you have already clicked a link or downloaded an attachment, act quickly.
 Secure any affected devices and accounts with privileged access, and consider contacting an information security professional to check for malware.

 If you have entered financial details into a malicious site or lost money to a phishing scam, report it to Action Fraud as soon as possible.